hstevenscli/wizard-asm/doc/doc.md

 ### Checklist Delete when Complete
     6. X Divination (Find where other player is)
     8. Conditional Jump
-    11. Loop (Start/EndLoop)
     12. Invisibility
-    13. Fix game_loop_temp and make it the real gameloop
+    13. Add mana costs to all of the spells

 ## NEXT ON LIST